Cacti/documentation/README.md

 ![Cacti](images/logo.svg)

-Cacti is designed to be a complete graphing solution based on the RRDTool's framework.
+Cacti is designed to be a complete graphing solution based on the RRDtool's framework.
 Its goal is to make a network administrator's job easier by taking care of all the necessary details necessary to create meaningful graphs.